Country of Origin: United States

 HISTORY:

-Documented history and early American photographs provide sound evidence that a species of Bulldog resembling the Alapaha has existed in America for over two hundred years; mainly in small pockets of the south.
-This is a statement that, minus the Southern reference, would hold true for the majority of modern bulldogs breeds currently in America today.
-Whether or not the modern Alapaha Blue Blood Bulldog is the actual embodiment of these early plantation dogs is a matter of dispute resulting from the documented crossbreeding of other breeds into the line for the purpose of increasing its marketability during its early history.
+Documented history and early American photographs provide strong evidence that a breed of Bulldog resembling the Alapaha has existed in America for over two hundred years, primarily in small pockets of the South.
+This statement, minus the Southern reference, would also hold true for the majority of modern Bulldog breeds in America today.
+Whether the modern Alapaha Blue Blood Bulldog is the true embodiment of these early plantation dogs remains a matter of dispute due to documented crossbreeding with other breeds, which was done to increase its marketability during its early history.

-The progenitors to the Alapaha Blue Blood Bulldog, like many American Bully breeds is believed to be the now extinct early American Bulldogs that were at the time known by a variety of regional names.
-These names included the Southern White Bulldog, Old Country Bulldog, White English Bulldog, Mountain Bulldog, Country Bulldog, Hill Bulldog, White Bulldog, and English White Bulldog.
-These early bulldogs likewise are believed to be the descendants of the now extinct Old English Bulldog; a breed notorious for its violent temperament and popularity during the 18th century as a pit fighting and bull baiting dog in England.
+The progenitors of the Alapaha Blue Blood Bulldog, like many American Bully breeds, are believed to be the now-extinct early American Bulldogs, which were known by a variety of regional names.
+These included the Southern White Bulldog, Old Country Bulldog, White English Bulldog, Mountain Bulldog, Country Bulldog, Hill Bulldog, White Bulldog, and English White Bulldog.
+These early bulldogs are likewise believed to be descendants of the now-extinct Old English Bulldog, a breed notorious for its aggressive temperament and its popularity in 18th-century England as a pit-fighting and bull-baiting dog.

-The first of these dogs are believed to have arrived in America during the 17th century as noted by the story of Governor Richard Nicolls (1624-1672); the first British colonial governor of the New York province who used them as part of an organized citywide wild bull round up.
-The inherently dangerous nature of cornering and leading these large dangerous animals required the use of bulldogs that were trained to seize and hold upon the bull’s nose until a rope could be placed around the larger animal’s neck.
+The first of these dogs are believed to have arrived in America during the 17th century, as noted in the story of Governor Richard Nicolls (1624–1672), the first British colonial governor of the New York province, who used them as part of an organized citywide wild bull roundup.
+The inherently dangerous nature of cornering and leading these large, powerful animals required the use of bulldogs trained to seize and hold the bull by the nose until a rope could be placed around the larger animal’s neck.

-It was also during the 17th century that immigrants from the West Midlands of England, escaping the English Civil War (1642-1651), emigrated to the and comprised the majority of settlers to the American South bringing their native bulldogs with them.
-In their native England, these early working bulldogs had been used to catch and drive cattle as well as guard their master’s property.
-These traits were preserved in the breed by these working-class immigrants who utilized their dogs for a variety of tasks such as farm guardians, stock dogs, and catch dogs.
-Though at the time these early dogs were not considered as an actual breed by today’s standards but had become an indigenous generic Southern bulldog type.
-Pedigrees were not recorded and breeding decisions were based upon the individual dog’s performance at its required task.
-This resulted in a divergence of bulldog strains as they were selectively bred to fulfill different roles.
+It was also during the 17th century that immigrants from the West Midlands of England, fleeing the English Civil War (1642–1651), emigrated to America and comprised the majority of settlers in the American South, bringing their native bulldogs with them.
+In their native England, these early working bulldogs were used to catch and drive cattle, as well as guard their masters’ property.
+These traits were preserved in the breed by these working-class immigrants, who utilized their dogs for various tasks such as farm guardians, stock dogs, and catch dogs.
+Though at the time these early dogs were not considered a distinct breed by today’s standards, they had become an indigenous, generic Southern bulldog type.
+Pedigrees were not recorded, and breeding decisions were based on the individual dog’s performance in its required tasks.
+This resulted in a divergence of bulldog strains, as they were selectively bred to fulfill different roles.

 The Alapaha Blue Blood Bulldogs lineage can be traced back to a combination of four divergent types of these early Southern Bulldogs: the Otto, Silver Dollar, Cowdog and Catahoula Bull strains.
 It was Lana Lou Lane’s desire to preserve the dog of her grandfather [Papa Buck Lane] and her marketing savvy that lead to the Otto strain most often being identified as the progenitor of the modern-day Alapaha.

-The Otto Strain like most early American Bulldogs descended from the Southeastern Mountainous stock dogs brought over and used by working-class immigrants.
-Initially, the Otto strain was relatively unknown to the general public as its use was limited to rural southern plantations where it was used as a stock dog and varmint eradicator.
+The Otto strain, like most early American Bulldogs, descended from the Southeastern mountainous stock dogs brought over and used by working-class immigrants.
+Initially, the Otto strain was relatively unknown to the general public, as its use was limited to rural southern plantations, where it served as a stock dog and varmint eradicator.
 As with most utility or working dogs, the main goal of early breeding was to create a dog that was perfectly suited for its designated job.
-Undesirable traits such as cowardice, shyness, and noise sensitivity were bred out while strength and physical soundness were bred in.
-Through selective breeding by individuals like Papa Buck Lane, Alas Kittles, J. M. Cel Ashley, Louis Hedgewood, Walter Nations and David Clark the Otto strain was refined to create the perfect working plantation dog.
-This strain can still be found in use and in the relatively pure form in the isolated areas of the rural south.
+Undesirable traits, such as cowardice, shyness, and noise sensitivity, were bred out, while strength and physical soundness were bred in.
+Through selective breeding by individuals like Papa Buck Lane, Alas Kittles, J. M. Cel Ashley, Louis Hedgewood, Walter Nations, and David Clark, the Otto strain was refined to create the perfect working plantation dog.
+This strain can still be found in use and in relatively pure form in the isolated areas of the rural South.

 In describing the loyalty and versatility of these early Otto type bulldogs owned by her grandfather Lana Lou Lane states: